AstroProfundis/gen-routing-table/README.md

 The `--name`/`--country`/`--asn`/`--exclude` arguments can be used multiple times, to pass more than one values.
 The `--exclude` argument only accept two-letter country code.

+Argument values are case insensitive, except `-o`/`--output` and `--table-name`.

+It's possible to write a wrap script to automate the update process.

 # License

-This script is written for private usage, and no garentee is provided.
-The code and feature may be update and changed without any notice, or may not be having any future update at all.
+This script is written for private usage, and absolutely no garentee is provided.
+The code and feature may be updated and changed without any notice, or may not be having any future update at all.

 The project is licensed under [GLWTPL](https://github.com/me-shaon/GLWTPL) and wish you a good luck.